Description of Old War Office Building

 The Old War Office Building is a Grade II* listed building in Whitehall, London SW1.

-The building will be converted into a luxury Raffles Hotel and private residences.
+The building will be converted into a luxury Raffles Hotel and private residences to the designs of EPR Architects.
+The transformed building will comprise 125 guest rooms and 88 apartments.

 The Grade II* Listed Old War Office Building was completed in 1906 and contains around 1,100 rooms across 7 floors, linked by more than 2 miles of corridors.
 It was home for the Imperial General Staff and was central to operations.
 The building was a focal point for military planning throughout the major conflicts of the 20th century, housing numerous secretaries of state, including Sir Winston Churchill.